-In 2017, researchers at the Residual Media Depot spent a lot of time working with the original model of the Nintendo Wii.
-Though our current project doesn’t focus on Nintendo games in general, and we frankly don’t care about Wii games at all, we’re interested in how people use the Wii as an emulation device, and why.
+In the 2017-18 academic year, researchers at the Residual Media Depot spent a lot of time working with the original model of the Nintendo Wii.
+Though this project doesn’t focus on Nintendo games in general, and we frankly don’t care about Wii games at all, we’re interested in how people use the Wii as an emulation device, and why.

 Old Consoles and Everyday Practice

-The main concern of our current research is what people do with old consoles and games.
+The main concern of our research on the Wii is what people do with old consoles and games.
 This includes questions like the following:

 - How do people modify the devices on which they run their software?